-Kyra and the Tortoise were enemies from the start and whenever the tortoise was getting too close, Kyra would jump at her and then the flocks of hair would fly all over the place.
+Kyra and the Tortoise were enemies from the start.
+Whenever the tortoise was getting too close, Kyra would jump her.
+Then the flocks of hair flew all over the place.
 The tortoise was so stupid to let herself get caught all the time.
 The only thing she had to do was to jump on a chair or a table to avoid getting attacked by Kyra.

-This is so true.
 Kyra has always been on guard when she smelled something she was not sure about, like strange dogs.
-She has been attacked twice by a neighbour’s dog and what she did was start jumping up and down all over the place, about a meter high.
-That behaviour confused the dog and gave us time to rescue her.
+She got attacked twice by a neighbour’s dog.
+She got into a panic and started jumping a meter high all over the place.
+That behaviour confused the dog, but it gave us time to rescue her.

 She even managed to catch mice and flies too.

-We have a 1200 square meter garden around the house and she found her way around perfectly.
+Kyra alwas found her way around in our big garden.
 In summer she hardly came into the house whether it was raining or not.
-Sometimes she came in in soaky wet.
-I know I wasn't very thrilled when she jumped into my bed at night that way.
+Sometimes she came in soaky wet.
+I wasn't very thrilled when she jumped into my bed at night that way.

 You may feel the urge to pick the cat up and carry her from one place to the next.
 Carrying her will help her to move safely from A to B, but it does the cat no favours.
 Studies have shown that cats are literally egocentric – they literally orientate the world in relation to themselves.
-So when you pick a blind cat and move to a new location, her whole navigation system becomes disrupted, resulting in a confused and stressed cat.
-If you do carry the cat, make sure the journey finishes somewhere— knowyourcat.com
+When you pick up a blind cat and move it to a new location, her navigation system becomes disrupted, resulting in a confused and stressed cat.
+Put her down in a familiar place.

-She had found the cat door by herself, but when we connected the house to the barn, she had to go through two cat doors and that took some time.
+She also found the cat door by herself and could go out and back in.
+When we connected the house to the barn, she had to go through two cat doors and that took some time for her to learn.
 I used to guide her from a familiar place in the garden, to where the new cat door was and then pushed her through.
-She had to push the new cat door a bit harder and in the beginning she just refused to do that.
-But after a few weeks, she uses the cat doors from the inside and outside, so that problem was solved.
+She had to push the new cat door a bit harder and in the beginning she refused to do that.
+But after a few weeks, using the cat doors from the inside and outside was no problem anymore.

 Sometimes it took her a bit longer to get used to changes.
 She loved to climb into boxes and bags and it always amazed me how fast she found them.
 I found her in the most peculiar places in the house and then I wondered: “How on earth did you know you could climb on that”.